NASA-Openscapes/2021-Cloud-Hackathon/clinic/notebooks.md

 3. Now you should have a new file (your_last_name.txt) in the git repository directory **check_github_setup**

-4. Check if `git` can see that you have added a new file using `git status`
+4. Check if `git` can see that you have added a new file using `git status`.
+Git reports that you have a new file that is not tracked by git yet, and suggests adding that file to the git tracking system.

     ![](img/git-status.png)

-5. Git wants you to add that file so it can be tracked for changes, using `git add` The, you can commit this change using `git commit` as shown here
+5. As seen in this image, `git` suggests adding that file so it can be tracked for changes.
+You can add file to `git` for tracking changes using `git add`.
+Then, you can commit changes to this file's content using `git commit` as shown in the image.

+    ``` bash
+    git add virdi.txt
+    git status
+    git commit -m "adding a new file"
+    git status
+    ```

     ![](img/git-add-commit.png)

-6. As seen in the above picture, `git` is suggesting you to push the change that you just committed to the remote server at github.com (so that your collaborators can also see what changes you made). **Before we push to github.com**, let's configure `git` further and store our github.com credentials to avoid entering the credentials every time we invoke `git push`.
+6. As seen in the image above, `git` is suggesting you to push the change that you just committed to the remote server at github.com (so that your collaborators can also see what changes you made).

+    **Note: DO NOT** execute `push` yet.
+Before we push to github.com, let's configure `git` further and store our github.com credentials to avoid entering the credentials every time we invoke `git push`.
 For doing so, we need to create a **token** on github.com to be used in place of your github.com password.

 ### Step 5.
-Create access token on github.com
+Create access token on github.com {#step-5.-create-access-token-on-github.com}

 1. Go to your github account and create a new "personal access token": <https://github.com/settings/tokens/new>